Are Sugar Gliders Intelligent

 While sugar gliders may not possess the same level of intelligence as certain highly intelligent animals like primates or dolphins, they do exhibit a certain level of cognitive abilities.
 Their problem-solving skills, complex social structures, and ability to navigate their environment suggest a level of intelligence that shouldn’t be underestimated.

-See also What Is Toxic To Sugar Gliders
+See also How Much Do Sugar Gliders Eat

 2.Can sugar gliders be trained?